NRGKing/nrgking.github.io/content/robotics/index.md

 ## Team 8568C Cowboys / Knights Library

-The Knights Autonomous Library includes all of the code necessary for VEX teams to program a robot.
+The Knights Autonomous Library includes all of the code necessary to power a World Division Finalist team.
 Essential features include:
 - Drive control feature: bindings for input maps (inspired by game development projects) which allows for creation of button functions.
 Joystick input includes input curve to allow for faster, more consistent driving
 - Odometry system with easily configurable tracking wheels and inertial sensors for almost all configurations.
 Used to localize the robot’s position on the field, which is displayed on a custom VEX brain display
 - Motion algorithms for robot movement: heavily optimized pure pursuit algorithm (for curved and path following movement) and functional approach to PID (forward/backward and turning).
-Currently working on move to position with heading
 - Visual path planner: can create full routes with lateral, turn, and curved movements without code

 ### Constraints